Now enrolling for soring swim lessons - limited spots are still available! The California…

 Will You be Doing Wellness Checks?

-- We will be doing health screening on all team members when they arrive to work each day.
+- Yes, we will be doing health screenings on all team members when they arrive to work each day

-- We are relying on families to self-screen and stay home if they have any symptoms.
+- We are also relying on families to self-screen and stay home if they have any symptoms

 - Before you enter the school, we are required to ask if the caretaker and the swimmer have experienced a fever or cough.

 How Will You Help Us with Social Distancing?

-- One caretaker per swimmer is allowed inside the swim school.
+- One caregiver per swimmer is allowed inside the swim school.
 Only siblings who are not mobile (babies who are not walking) may accompany the caregiver.

 - The bleachers will be marked with a designated place for you to view your swimmer’s lesson.
 We have placed the decals strategically to ensure you have the best view of your teaching station possible while adhering to the required distancing guidelines.